tx-lin/vmSafeguard/README.md

 **WARNING**: <i>You need to be <b>root</b> or have sudo rights for executing these commands. <b>If you using debian, please enter in root privileged mode with <code> su - </code> before to run these following commands</i> </b>

-Update your server before to start the installation with <code>apt update</code>
+Update your server before to start the installation. <code>apt update</code>

 <i> EWMT need some dependencies to work, You need to install them before setuping EWMT. </i>